 Anthony Burke was involved in the drawing up of an agreement in 1759 for the marriage of his son Maunsell to Mary, daughter of Thomas Roche, merchant, of Limerick, in which both Burkes were described as ‘of Springfield.’
 In these articles, Maunsell, for his part, would be entitled to rents and profits from Lowpark and Ballycronally and the western half of Springfield and from lands in Killgill.
 Anthony Burke reserved for himself the western half of Springfield.
+Maunsell and Mary Roche’s married life together was brief and the bride appears to have died within a short time of their marriage.
+Administration relating to the will of Mary Burke was granted to her husband Maunsell on 7th June 1760.[xc]
 A second agreement was contracted in 1763 relating to the marriage between this same Maunsell Burke and Mary Fallon.
 Mary Fallon being Roman Catholic, the articles allowed for sons of the marriage to be brought up as Protestants and daughters in the Roman Catholic faith.

 Maunsell Burke of Springfield

-Maunsell Burke, son of this Anthony, had one son and three daughters: Patrick Burke, Celia, Anne and Jane Burke.
-He died in an accident ‘in the hunting field’ in 1772 before the birth of his daughter Jane and was given about his death as ‘of Ballinasloe.’[xci]
+Maunsell Burke, son of this Anthony, had one son and three daughters: Patrick Burke, born in or about 1763, Celia, Anne and Jane Burke.
+He died in an accident ‘in the hunting field’ in 1772 before the birth of his daughter Jane and was given about his death as ‘of Ballinasloe.’[xcii]
 On the death of Maunsell Burke, his widow and children removed to Athlone, County Westmeath.

 Brevet Colonel Patrick Burke

 Patrick Burke’s youngest sister Jane was the first of his three sisters to get married.
-She married Thomas Longworth-Dames of Greenhill, Kings County at Gretna Green in 1788.[xciv]
-At her wedding her address was given as Athlone.[xcv]
+She married Thomas Longworth-Dames of Greenhill, Kings County at Gretna Green in 1788.[xcv]
+At her wedding her address was given as Athlone.[xcvi]
 Anne, his second sister, married in 1791 one Samuel Bailey, then a cornet in the 12th Regiment of Dragoons, stationed at that time at Athlone and later resided at Lancester in England.
-Patrick Burke’s eldest sister Celia was the last of his three sisters to get married, marrying George Mecham of Athlone, County Westmeath in July of 1795.[xcvi]
+Patrick Burke’s eldest sister Celia was the last of his three sisters to get married, marrying George Mecham of Athlone, County Westmeath in July of 1795.[xcvii]

 [i] De Burgo, T., Hibernia Dominicana, Rome, Metternich, 1762, p.
 225, footnote n. ‘nunc autem potior Stirpis istius Pars de Tyaquin in praelibato Agro, nuncupatur.
 Familia porro haec a Gualtero de Burgo, Comite Ultoniae, descendit.’